Voted Sonoma County’s #1 Summer Camp for Kids!

 Junior Volunteer Program

 Join our Junior Volunteer program!
 Children ages 12 and 13 can become Junior Volunteers for our summer classes.
 Junior Volunteers complete an application process, attend a required training, and select two or more classes in which to help.
 Junior Volunteers will receive training, mentoring, reviews and evaluations, and the chance to develop leadership skills while working with younger campers.
-To apply, visit schulzmuseum.org/classes-camps.
-Application fee is $60.00 for Non-Members.
+To apply, click here.
+The non-refundable application fee is $60.00 for Non-Members.
 Members receive 20% off.
+The deadline for applications is May 23, 2025.

 Grade recommendations for Spring, Fall, and Winter Break camps are for children currently enrolled in the grades listed; Summer Break camps refer to the grade the child is entering in the fall.
 Exceptions to the grade recommendation must be cleared with Museum staff before enrolling.